marshmallow-code/marshmallow/docs/upgrading.rst

 Implicit field creation is removed
 **********************************

-marshmallow 3 the ``fields`` and ``additional`` class Meta options allowed fields to be implicitly created via introspection of the data being serialized.
+In marshmallow 3, the ``fields`` and ``additional`` class Meta options allowed fields to be implicitly created via introspection of the data being serialized.

 In marshmallow 4.0, implicit field creation is removed to prevent conflicts with libraries that generate fields dynamically.